bm2-lab/iGWOS/README.md

  ![off-target profile](img/circos_detection.svg)

-# Integrate prediction tools for precise genome-wide CRISPR OTS prediction
+# Integrative prediction tools for precise genome-wide CRISPR OTS prediction
-Predict CRISPR/Cas9-induced off-target cleavage sites by integrating OTS prediction tools (CRISPRoff, DeepCRISPR, CFD, MIT, CROP-IT and CCTop).
+Predict CRISPR/Cas9-induced off-target cleavage sites by integrating distinct OTS prediction tools (CRISPRoff, DeepCRISPR, CFD, MIT, CROP-IT and CCTop).
 The genome encode way can be referred to DeepCRISPR (https://github.com/bm2-lab/DeepCRISPR)

 By inputting the gRNA(s) sequence file and related restrictions, iGWOS precisely predicts the genome-wide OTS list of given gRNAs with specificity scores, and visualizes the genome-wide off-target profile with a Circos plot.